My buddy Stan only calls for one of three reasons.

 “And I really need her.”

 “Maybe you should have thought about that before you did whatever you did.”

 “What are you talking about?” he asked.

 “I am talking about why she left you.”

 “Okay, let’s back up.
 Why are you calling me?”

 “I need you to fix something.”

 That surprised me.
 Stan can fix anything.
-The man is a wizard who knows what is wrong or not completely right with anything just by laying his hands on it – so long as whatever it is – is not biological or digital.
+The man is a wizard who knows everything about everything – so long as whatever it is – is not biological or digital.
 Only people and computers baffle him, so the call must concern one or the other.

 “It’s your computer?”
 I guessed.